Are Bangladesh's low-cost coronavirus test kits reliable? | DW | 17.04.2020

 The tests, which cost €3 ($3.25) to produce, will be able to detect any positive case, Dr. Bijon Jumar Sil, a lead scientist at the Gonoshasthaya Kendra (GK) health center, told DW.
 "It uses the dot blot testing technique by looking for antibodies in the blood that are created in response to the virus," Sil said.

-Bangladesh has been struggling to contain its coronavirus outbreak, amid a rising number of infections and a shortage in tests.
-The Muslim-majority country has over 1,500 reported cases and an offiical death toll of 60, but experts fear that the actual number of infections could be much higher, due to a widespread shortage in tests.
+Bangladesh has been struggling to contain its coronavirus outbreak amid a rising number of infections and a shortage of tests.
+The Muslim-majority country has over 1,500 reported cases and an official death toll of 60, but experts fear that the actual number of infections could be much higher, due to a widespread shortage of tests.

 Read more: Why the world is hungry for a coronavirus drug made in India